khushi242/Brainiac/README.md

 # Brainiac

-Brainiac is an AI-powered brain tumor analysis project built around a **3D medical imaging pipeline** for MRI volumes.
+Brainiac is an AI and DL-powered brain tumor analysis project built around a **3D medical imaging pipeline** for MRI volumes.
 It combines **preprocessing, Swin UNETR-based tumor segmentation, explainability, counterfactual analysis, and downstream risk modeling** into one structured workflow.

 ## Project Overview